ibm-mas/ansible-devops/ibm/mas_devops/roles/dro/README.md

 - Environment Variable: `MAS_CONFIG_DIR`
 - Default Value: None

-### dro_existing
-If you have a DRO instance running on a different cluster and you wish to configure this existing DRO to your MAS instance, Set `EXISTING_DRO` flag to true and pass on `DRO_ENDPOINT_URL` `DRO_APIKEY`  `DRO_CERTIFICATE_PATH` values to configure MAS.
-By Default `EXISTING_DRO` is set to false, and the dro role will always try to install into your current cluster.
-If DRO already exists on the current cluster, the ansible role will simply skip over the task and generate a bascfg to apply to your MAS instance.

-- Optional
-- Environment Variable: `EXISTING_DRO`
-- Default Value: false

 ### dro_endpoint_url
   DRO url from ibm-data-reporter route found in redhat-marketplace namespace, this variable is needed if you wish to connect to an existing DRO instance.